Thursday, December 29, 2022

 Under the Old Covenant, circumcision was the sign of that allowed a stranger dwelling among them to become as a native of the land.
 It was the physical symbol of God's covenant with Abraham which demonstrated that person had become set apart.
 Anyone who did not have the sign of the covenant became cut off and could not share in the land inheritance.
 It has been argued by many that circumcision is a covenant tied to the land of Israel.
 It is true that by the time of Christ and 1st century Judaism, the Messianic kingdom and land inheritance were tied together.

 It is also true that in the 1st century church, the apostles agreed that the minimum standard for gentile converts who were turning to YHVH was to abstain from things polluted by idols, from sexual immorality, from things strangled, and from blood.
 (Acts 15:19-20) They were not expected to have all their religious training at the time of baptism.
-In other words, they were to turn from elements of pagan worship, then be baptized, and then spend time in the word to become familiar with how to live their lives set apart for God as a witness (or light) to others.
-Peter and James concluded at the Jerusalem Council in verse 21 that "Moses has had throughout many generations those who preach him in every city, being read in the synagogues every Sabbath, which implied that further instruction to the new converts was to be received in weekly teaching from Scriptures (which at that time was the "Old Testament"!)
+In other words, they were to turn from elements of pagan worship, then be baptized, and then spend time in the word to become familiar with how to live their lives set apart for God as a witness (or light) to others For Peter and James concluded at the Jerusalem Council in verse 21 that "Moses has had throughout many generations those who preach him in every city, being read in the synagogues every Sabbath”, which implied that further instruction to the new converts was to be received in weekly teaching from Scriptures (which at that time was the "Old" Testament!)

 This is just one small point of doctrine that I want to address.
-My point being, these differences in how we understand or apply Scripture have led over the years to a theology that teaches "The Church" has replaced Israel, which is antisemitic and ignores the fact that God repeatedly says throughout Scripture that He is not finished with Israel, that Christ came to call the Lost Sheep of Israel, and we are grafted in to Israel!
+My point being, these differences in how we understand or apply Scripture have led over the years to a theology that teaches "The Church" has replaced Israel, which is anti-Semitic in nature and ignores the fact that God repeatedly says throughout Scripture that He is not finished with Israel, that Christ came to call the Lost Sheep of Israel, and we are grafted in to Israel!

-This is my concern: that by saying - or even implying - that the Old Testament was for the "Jews" (which is exactly what many people in Christian churches say and believe - I have heard it with my own ears in our own church), we are saying the the God who is the same yesterday, today, and forever, the God who gave us the instructions for how we are to live our lives set apart for Him as a witness to the nations, just one day between Malachi and Matthew suddenly decided, Oops, I changed my mind.
-Yes, that sounds like a ludicrous over-simplification, but isn't that the end result of that teaching?
+This is my concern: that by saying - or even implying - that the Old Testament was ‘for the Jews’ (which is exactly what many people in Christian churches today say and believe), we are saying that the God who is the same yesterday, today, and forever, the God who gave us the instructions for how we are to live our lives set apart for Him as a witness to the nations, just one day between Malachi and Matthew suddenly decided, ‘Oops, I changed my mind.’
+Yes, that sounds like a ludicrous over-simplification, but isn't that the logical conclusion of that teaching?

 I think we need to be very careful to rightly divide the Word of Truth, and not simply keep repeating doctrines of men that have been handed down through the years by those in the second and third centuries who sought to distance themselves from "the Jews" when the going got rough after the Bar Kokhba revolt.